Phalacrocorax-gaimardi/hpmicrosimr/README.md

 #> [1] 15080
 ```

-Annual operating costs are sensitive to BER which determines the heat
+Annual operating costs are sensitive to HLI which determines the heat
 requirement of the property.
 These depend on the current time
-params\$yeartime but also the installation time of the system.
-This is
+params\$yeartime but also the efficieny (equivalent to the installation
+time in hpmicrosimr) of the system.
+This is because efficiency has
-because efficiency has changed significantly in the past e.g. with the
+changed significantly in the past e.g. with the introduction of
-introduction of condensing boilers.
+condensing boilers.

 ``` r
 library(hpmicrosimr)